The Seattle Cancer Care Alliance Survivorship Clinic

 Will my insurance cover this visit?

 Most insurance plans consider this a necessary visit for individuals who have received treatment for cancer.
-Prior to coming in for an appointment, we recommend that you check with your insurance company to review your coverage and any out-of-pocket expenses.
+Before coming in for an appointment, we recommend that you check with your insurance company to review your coverage and any out-of-pocket expenses.
 A Patient Financial Services representative from SCCA is available to provide counseling for those with concerns.

 What can I expect from my Survivorship Clinic appointment?